 The Egyptians hunted game in the marshes of the delta and near the oasis in the desert.
-Game hunting was a leisure pursuit for the wealthy and provided source of extra food for the poorer Egyptian.
-They domesticated ducks, geese, pigs, cattle and antelope (until the New Kingdom) but as this was expensive this meat was largely the preserve of the wealthy classes and the temples.
-Poorer Egyptians did eat meat, but usually only occasionally as part of a festival and oxen and fowl were two of the standard goods which appeared in the offering formula.
+Game hunting was a leisure pursuit for the wealthy and a source of extra food for poorer Egyptians.
+They domesticated ducks, geese, pigs, cattle, and antelope (until the New Kingdom), but, as this was expensive, the meat was largely the preserve of the wealthy classes and the temples.
+Poorer Egyptians did eat meat, but only occasionally as part of a festival, and oxen and fowl were two of the standard goods which appeared in the offering formula.

 During the Predynastic Period pigs were considered unclean in Upper Egypt but were domesticated and eaten in Lower Egypt.
-During the Dynastic Period Pigs were thought to be unclean in some areas and among the wealthier classes.
-Herodotus states that people who raised and ate pig were shunned but archaeological evidence suggests that although technically unclean, pork was still popular with many poorer Egyptians.
+During the Dynastic Period pigs were thought to be unclean in some areas and among the wealthier classes.
+Herodotus states that people who raised and ate pigs were shunned but archaeological evidence suggests that although technically unclean, pork was still popular with many poorer Egyptians.

 Because of the heat, meat and fish had to be eaten immediately or preserved by salting and brining, drying, smoking or by the addition of honey, beer and (occasionally) fish roe.
 Herodotus confirms that “Quails, ducks and smaller birds are salted and eaten uncooked; all other kinds of birds, as well as fish, excepting those that are sacred to the Egyptians, are eaten roasted or boiled”.

 Copyright J Hill 2010